luuranko/personal-chinese-dictionary/README.md

   - User can filter words by pinyin both with tone and without
     - "wo" or "wo3" both return words matching "wo3"
   - User can search for long words containing the input pinyin
-    - "xing" and "qi" both return words matching "xing qi", but "xin" or "q" will not
+    - "xing" and "qi" both return words matching "xing qi", but "xi", "xin" or "q" will not
   - User can search for longer words by writing them with spaces or apostrophes separating characters
     - "xing qi tian", "xing'qi'tian", or "xing1'qi tian1" all return words matching "xing1 qi1 tian1"